Fill Out IRS Form W-3 Online in 2026

 Who is required to fill out Form W-3?

-Employers who file Form W-2, Wage and Tax Statement, are responsible for completing Form W-3, Transmittal of Wage and Tax Statements.
+Employers who need to file Form W-2, Wage and Tax Statement, are responsible for completing Form W-3, Transmittal of Wage and Tax Statements.
 This is essential for summarizing and transmitting W-2 forms to the Social Security Administration (SSA).

 The SSA uses Form W-3 to collect summarized data from employers, facilitating the processing of employee wages and tax information.